 Performance Marketing type 1: Social Media

-The social media type of performance marketing has an objective to gain traffic, brand awareness or conversion.
+The social media type of performance marketing aims to gain traffic, brand awareness, or conversion.
 To reach these goals, you have to post content on the relevant social media platforms.
-You can easily track your campaign performance by measuring engagement, likes, clicks and sales rates.
+You can easily track your campaign performance by measuring engagement, likes, clicks, and sales rates.

-There is so much competition on social networks nowadays that the algorithms keep on getting more and more complex.
-So focus your efforts on the social networks that you have chosen, with the appropriate strategy.
+There is so much competition on social networks nowadays that the algorithms keep on getting more complex.
+So focus your efforts on the social networks that you have chosen with the appropriate strategy.

-If you are in a B2B business, you might want to focus on Linkedin and Twitter as they are great social media channels for B2B businesses.
-Also, Youtube is a good asset, for B2B as well as for B2C businesses.
+If you are in a B2B business, you might want to focus on Linkedin and Twitter as they are great social media channels for B2B companies.
+Also, Youtube is a good asset for B2B as well as for B2C businesses.

-On the other hand, if you have a B2C business, instagram and facebook are most commonly great special media channels to tackle.
+On the other hand, if you have a B2C business, Instagram and Facebook are the most commonly great special media channels to tackle.

-Finally, to run a performance marketing strategy on social media, you must also think about what type of content you want to put up and what target audience your content is addressed towards.
+Finally, to run a performance marketing strategy on social media, you must also consider what type of content you want to use for addressing your target audience.

 Performance Marketing type 2: Search Engine

-Search engine marketing can be broken down into two categories: paid and organic search strategies.
+Search engine marketing implies two main categories: paid and organic search strategies.

 Search engine advertising is a paid method of advertising on search engines.
-It is a very effective performance marketing type, as you get traffic quickly, you can also target any region you want and use dayparting on your ads and use your budget more efficiently.
+It is a very effective performance marketing type, as you get traffic quickly.
+You can also target any region you want, use dayparting on your ads, and use your budget more efficiently.

 Performance Marketing type 3: Native Advertising

 It is an online marketing performance strategy that enables an advertiser to promote content in the context of the user experience.
-To put it simply, native advertising is promoting content within a publication.
-When you read an article online, beneath it you have a table or tab with other articles proposed that will usually say “sponsored content”.
+Simply put, native advertising is promoting content within a publication.
+When you read an article online, beneath it, you have a table or tab with other articles proposed that will usually say “sponsored content.”

-This type of advertising matches with the website you are being advertised on, as the content is similar.
-These ads actually don’t look like advertisements.
+This type of advertising matches the website you are being advertised on, as the content is similar.
+These ads don’t look like advertisements.

 Performance Marketing type 4: Affiliate Marketing